Gliding is an air sport where the fundamental aim is to fly without using any energy other than that generated by the sun and wind.

 The UK government has a target of net zero emissions by 2050.
 Aviation has its part to play.

 Gliding is an air sport that represents a low impact on the environment.
-Increasing numbers of electrical powered gliders, more efficient aerotowing aircraft and use of LPG in winch launching are all currently contributing to a long-term net reduction in emissions by the sport.
+Increasing numbers of electrically powered gliders, more efficient aerotowing aircraft and use of LPG in winch launching are all currently contributing to a long-term net reduction in emissions by the sport.

 Whilst reducing emissions is ideal, ‘offsetting’, ie compensating for carbon dioxide emissions by participating in schemes designed to make equivalent reductions of carbon dioxide in the atmosphere, is an option.